h3ct0rg/pythonTest/README.md

 	* run the migration: "python manage.py migrate"
 	* crate the superuser: "python manage.py createsuperuser"
 	* start the server: "python manage.py runserver --settings=solution.settings.local"

+#solve swagger know issue
+It's a bug in the developer's code, in site-packages/rest_framework_swagger/templates/rest_framework_swagger/index.html The line with {% load staticfiles %} (line 2) should be {% load static %}.
+Edit it manually